-- Participated in or hosted/conducted training for analysts, private sector entities and public safety officials in the following areas: - Information Collection on Patrol (InCop) - Basic Intelligence and Threat Analysis Course Mobile - DHS Open Source Intelligence - Active Aggressor/Shooter Awareness - Introduction to Risk Analysis - KIFC Intelligence Liaison Officers (ILO) basic training - Cyber Security Tabletop Exercise - o Ransomware/Credit Card Skimmers seminar - Continued to attend and/or participate in: - o Monthly Threat Working Group Meeting sponsored by the Kentucky National Guard - DHS-sponsored secure video teleconference (SVTC) held twice a month - Weekly DHS-hosted analyst teleconference ("analyst chat") - Continued to operate and expand the ILO Program, which trains liaisons within the public and private sector to understand the mission of the KIFC and share information, including suspicious activity, with the KIFC.
+- Participated in or hosted/conducted training for analysts, private sector entities and public safety officials in the following areas: - Basic Intelligence and Threat Analysis Course Mobile - DHS Open Source Intelligence - Active Aggressor/Shooter Awareness - Introduction to Risk Analysis - KIFC Intelligence Liaison Officers (ILO) basic training - Cyber Security Tabletop Exercise - Continued to attend and/or participate in: - Monthly Threat Working Group Meeting sponsored by the Kentucky National Guard - Weekly DHS-hosted analyst teleconference ("analyst chat") - Continued to operate and expand the ILO Program, which trains liaisons within the public and private sector to understand the mission of the KIFC and share information, including suspicious activity, with the KIFC.
 The ILO program began in 2012 with law enforcement and fire personnel.
 The KIFC expanded the program in 2016 to include private sector and cyber security personnel.
 The KIFC's ILO Coordinator also serves on a national committee for ILO coordinators, helping to share best practices and develop training and national baseline requirements for ILO programs at all fusion centers.

 - Training ILOs, partners, and the general public on the "See Something, Say Something" suspicious activity reporting initiative.
 The KIFC serves as the state's approving agency for Suspicious Activity Reports (SARs) that meet specific terrorism criteria as defined by the Nationwide Suspicious Activity Reporting Initiative (NSI).
 The NSI was established to provide a "unified process for reporting, tracking, and accessing [SARs]" in a manner that rigorously protects the privacy and civil liberties of Americans, as called for in the National Strategy for Information Sharing.
 The KIFC receives SARs from multiple sources and then analyzes and assesses those SARs to determine if they meet NSI criteria.
-Those that meet NSI criteria are entered into eGuardian, the FBI's secure portal for unclassified SARs, for additional review. - Created an Organized Crime Working Group comprised of KIFC analysts and local, state and federal partners involved in the prevention of and response to organized criminal activity, such as drug trafficking, human trafficking, street gangs and outlaw motorcycle gangs.
-The working group meets monthly and also has their own Community of Interest (COI) on the Kentucky Homeland Security Information Network (HSIN) portal.
+Those that meet NSI criteria are entered into eGuardian, the FBI's secure portal for unclassified SARs, for additional review. - Leading an Organized Crime Working Group comprised of KIFC analysts and local, state and federal partners involved in the prevention of and response to organized criminal activity, such as drug trafficking, human trafficking, street gangs and outlaw motorcycle gangs.
+The working group meets monthly and also has their own Community of Interest (COI) on the Kentucky Homeland Security Information Network (HSIN) portal. - Creating a Cyber Threat Working Group that meets monthly to discuss trends in the cyber security world, such as malware, hacking, identity theft, and a host of other cyber-related crimes.
+The working group consists of KIFC analysts, as well as cyber security personnel from local, state, and federal government partners, and private sector entities.
+The working group also has their own Community of Interest (COI) on the Kentucky Homeland Security Information Network (HSIN) portal. - Establishing a Radiological and Nuclear Detection Oversight Subcommittee, comprised of leading experts in the rad/nuke field, to provide oversight and direction to the radiological and nuclear detection efforts in the Commonwealth in the areas of: equipment, training, and best practices in mitigation of introduction of radiological or nuclear sources by unauthorized parties in the public arena. - Forming an Unmanned Aerial Systems Working Group to align public and private sector subject matter experts in the drone industry.